 There’s good reason to feel excited and even confident about learning BIM, though.
 There are now decades of precedent of practitioners successfully implementing the workflows and reaping their rewards as well.

-BIM allows all stakeholders to have access to a “universal source of truth” for the project throughout its lifecycle, an advantage that can be leveraged to make more informed decisions, ultimately reducing project costs and timelines.
+BIM allows all stakeholders to access to a “universal source of truth” for the project throughout its lifecycle, an advantage that can be leveraged to make more informed decisions, and ultimately reduce project costs and timelines.

 This advantage extends to every phase of the project — design, construction, building management, and demolition.
 Having this central source of information about the built (or to-be-built) asset provides the opportunity to make decisions in a digital environment before implementing them physically.